 Instantly, my thoughts turned to how much Candice must undervalue herself, and to what affect has that had on her life so far?
 So many of you will be like Candice.
 Totally unaware of how low your self-competence is and how hard that makes it to believe in yourself.
 We are forced into seeing ourselves in a negative light.
 Never giving your complete and undivided attention to your positive assets.

 Self-competence is our opinion or belief of how capable we are at different things.
 So if you are constantly undermining your abilities to achieve what you are setting out to achieve, pushing yourself to the extremes to be the ‘best’ there is, or that you compare your outcomes to others, seeing theirs as greater than your own, then that will have a huge effect on your level of self-esteem.

-Yet, for Candice, proof was literally in the pudding (clever baking pun).
-Her hard work, passion and love for what she was doing, triumphed, which led to her being crowned the winner.
+Yet, for Candice, the proof was literally in the pudding (clever baking pun).
+Her hard work, passion, and love for what she was doing, triumphed, which led to her being crowned the winner.

-What ever you pursuits in life.
-What ever you dream.
+Whatever your pursuits in life.
+Whatever you dream.
 Where ever you may be at right here, right now, know and believe you are more than good enough.
 Nothing needs to be changed or altered in any way for you to reach those ambitions you are set to achieve.